kennytilton/mxtodomvc/README.md

 * on-change handlers, or "observers", may be supplied for A or B; and
 * we might have a property K for "kids", such as the children of a parent DOM element.

+Again, some concrete examples...
-#### on-change handlers: observers
+#### on-change handlers, or "observers"
+In the example above, the `:class` property of a proxy `li` instance gained or lost the "completed" class as the user toggeled the model to-do's `:completed` property via an `onclick` handler.
+Great, but how does the actual DOM `li` classlist change?

-CHanging properties manifest themselves as a useful application, if only to update a Web page, via on-change callbacks we call "observers".
-When `A` changes, ian observer can:
+Changing properties manifest themselves as a useful application via on-change callbacks we call "observers".
+When `A` changes, an observer can:
 * mutate properties outside the Matrix graph; or
 * enqueue Matrix writes to other properties for execution immediately after the current write.

-In the example above, the `:class` property of a proxy `li` instance gained or lost the "completed" class as the user toggeled the model to-do's `:completed` property via an `onclick` handler.
-Great, but how does the actual DOM `li` classlist change?

 The mxWeb library provides an observer for maintaining the DOM:
 ````clojure